IBE160/SG-Gruppe-10/docs/fase-2-design/ux-design-specification.md

 *   **ARIA Attributes:** Appropriate ARIA roles, states, and properties will be used to enhance semantic meaning for assistive technologies.
 *   **Alt Text:** All meaningful images will have descriptive alternative text.
 *   **Form Accessibility:** Form fields will have properly associated labels, and error messages will be clearly identified and programmatically linked to their respective fields.

+#### Accessibility Testing Strategy

+To ensure FitTrack meets the targeted WCAG 2.1 Level AA compliance, the following testing strategy will be employed:

+1.  **Automated Testing:**
+    *   **Tools:** Integrate automated accessibility checkers (e.g., Lighthouse, axe DevTools) into the development pipeline.
+    *   **Frequency:** Run automated checks regularly (e.g., on every pull request or nightly build).
+    *   **Scope:** Focus on identifying common, easily detectable issues such as color contrast, missing alt text, and basic ARIA violations.

+2.  **Manual Testing:**
+    *   **Keyboard Navigation:** Conduct thorough testing to ensure all interactive elements are reachable and operable using only the keyboard (Tab, Shift+Tab, Enter, Spacebar, Arrow keys).
+    *   **Screen Reader Testing:** Perform testing with popular screen readers (e.g., NVDA, JAWS, VoiceOver) to verify that content is correctly announced, navigation is logical, and interactive elements are understandable.
+    *   **Zoom/Magnification:** Test the application at various zoom levels (up to 200%) to ensure content remains readable and functional without horizontal scrolling.
+    *   **Color Contrast Verification:** Manually verify contrast ratios for critical text and UI elements, especially in areas not fully covered by automated tools.

+3.  **User Testing (Optional but Recommended):**
+    *   Include users with disabilities in user testing sessions to gather real-world feedback on usability and accessibility.

 ---